RHReynolds/LDSCforRyten/README.md

-# LDSCforRyten
+# S-LDSC for Ryten Lab
-LDSC scripts for use on MR server.
+S-LDSC scripts for use on MR server.
 This will only run on the MR server, as some of the arguments are hard-coded directory paths.
 If user wishes to use the package locally, change the appropriate arguments listed in `get_LDSC_fixed_args` and `Create_GWAS_df` functions found in [LDSC_Pipeline_Functions.R](R/LDSC_Pipeline_Functions.R).

 Scripts make use of the command line tool `ldsc`.
 For more information on S-LDSC, please refer to:
 - https://github.com/bulik/ldsc/wiki